 - Currency Risk: The money in NRE account is kept in Indian Rupees, and if the value of Rupee depreciates, you can suffer a loss.
 For example, if you deposit 1,000 US Dollars, and then 1 Dollar = 83 Rupees, you will get 83,000 Rupees.
 But if later 1 Dollar = 80 Rupees, you will get less money when you send it back.

 - Cannot deposit from India: You can deposit money in NRE account only from abroad.
 You cannot deposit money earned from India (like rent, dividend) in this account.
-My friend had to open NRO account for his rental income in India.

 - Minimum Balance: Some banks require a minimum balance for NRE account.
 For example, in HDFC you have to maintain a minimum balance of Rs 10,000, otherwise you will be penalized.
 But in SBI the minimum balance is Rs 3,000, which is comparatively less.